 This manual is applicable to all Ethernet NR60E2 units.

-Every NR60E2 supports EtherNet/IP and Modbus TCP.
-Units sold after September 1st, 2019, most likely support the PROFINET protocol and have a built-in webserver for IP address configuration.
+- ➤ Every NR60E2 supports EtherNet/IPTM and Modbus TCP protocols. - ➤ Units sold after September 1st, 2019, most likely have a built-in webserver for IP address configuration and support the PROFINET® protocol. - ➤ Units sold after September 1st, 2024 most likely include the CIP SyncTM protocol. - ➤ The firmware of units sold after September 1st, 2019 can be updated in the field to include the CIP Sync protocol if this feature is needed.
+Contact AMCI technical support for the latest firmware and instructions to update the firmware.

 Contact AMCI if you require assistance in determining which protocols are supported by your NR60E2.